Casting in Plastic

 Test fit these pieces after you glue them together to make sure they will form a cube easily.
 In this example, I needed to trim down some plastic on the inside in order to get them to fit properly.
 You want to do this before you paint the pieces.

-Painting resin cast pieces.
-Click on the video on the right to watch it.
+Click on the video to watch it on YouTube.

 This covers types of paint and materials used in order to get the paint to stick to your plastic models.